NickTomlin/ex-toy-stack/README.md

 ## Why — for the love of all that is good — are you posting this on Github?
 It adds _nothing_

-So I have something to say for myself after spending a day when I could have been reading poetry or making [Chocolate Tahini Brownies](https://www.bonappetit.com/recipe/gluten-free-chocolate-tahini-brownies).
+So I have something to say for myself after spending a day reading about OTP when I could have been reading poetry or making [Chocolate Tahini Brownies](https://www.bonappetit.com/recipe/gluten-free-chocolate-tahini-brownies).